influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/troubleshooting/frequently-asked-questions.md

 ```

 ## What newline character does the HTTP API require?

-InfluxDB's line protocol relies on line feed (`\n`, which is ASCII `0x0A`) to indicate the end of a line and the beginning of a new line.
+The InfluxDB line protocol relies on line feed (`\n`, which is ASCII `0x0A`) to indicate the end of a line and the beginning of a new line.
 Files or data that use a newline character other than `\n` will result in the following errors: `bad timestamp`, `unable to parse`.

 Note that Windows uses carriage return and line feed (`\r\n`) as the newline character.

 ## What words and characters should I avoid when writing data to InfluxDB?

-### InfluxQL Keywords
+### InfluxQL keywords

 If you use an [InfluxQL keyword](https://github.com/influxdata/influxql/blob/master/README.md#keywords) as an identifier you will need to double quote that identifier in every query.
 This can lead to [non-intuitive errors](/influxdb/v1.7/troubleshooting/errors/#error-parsing-query-found-expected-identifier-at-line-char).
 Identifiers are continuous query names, database names, field keys, measurement names, retention policy names, subscription names, tag keys, and user names.